 This example shows you how to use Simulink® Report Generator™ to compare XML files from two Simulink models.
 You can view the Simulink XML differences in the resulting report.

 This example shows you how to use Simulink Report Generator XML comparison to understand what has changed between two different designs.
 The designs are based upon the Simulink model sldemo_radar_matlab_function.
 The model has been modified to remove the use of "persistent" variables within the MATLAB® function and replace them with unit delay blocks.
 You can use the Simulink Report Generator to compare XML files from the two models and produce a report for exploring the differences.
-Run the following commands to open the two example models:

 Run the following commands to compare XML files from the models.